TezosTaqueria/taqueria/taqueria-plugin-ligo/README.md

 ### The `create contract` Template

-The `create contract` task is used to create a new Archetype contract from a template.
-Running this task will create a new Archetype smart contract in the `contracts` directory and will register that contract with Taqueria
+The `create contract` task is used to create a new LIGO contract from a template.
+Running this task will create a new LIGO smart contract in the `contracts` directory and will register that contract with Taqueria

 ```shell
 taq create contract <contractName>